Skip to content

 When the Flights Run – and When They Don’t

-Direct UK-Lapland flights are a winter-only phenomenon.
+Direct UK-Lapland flights are a winter-only phenomenon, tied to the season Visit Finland markets as the Arctic winter.
 The typical season runs from late November through to late February or mid-March, depending on the airline.
 December is peak season – this is when most families fly out for Santa trips, and flight frequency is at its highest.
 Some routes operate only in December and January, then disappear.

 Outside this window – April through October – there are no direct flights from the UK to Lapland.
 None.
 If you want to visit Lapland in spring, summer, or autumn, your route goes through Helsinki (or occasionally Stockholm or Oslo, but Helsinki is by far the most practical).